alpacahq/alpaca-trade-api-python/README.md

 * Bars
 * Quotes
 * Trades

+You now have 2 pythonic ways to retrieve historical data.<br>
+One using the traditional rest module and the other is to use the experimental asyncio module added lately.<br>
+Let's have a look at both:<br>

 First thing to understand is the new data polling mechanism.
 You could query up to 10000 items, and the API is using a pagination mechanism to provide you with the data.<br>
 You now have 2 options:
 * Working with data as it is received with a generator. (meaning it's faster but you need to process each item alone)